New Opera: Kamchatka

 Location: Enter the theater on Chrystie Street, between Rivington and Delancey.

 Not yet a member?
-Learn how to become a Cultural Circle member to access this event.
+Learn how to become an Americas Society member to access this event.

 In collaboration with the Centro de Experimentación del Teatro Colón, Americas Society presents the U.S. premiere production of Daniel D'Adamo's first opera, Kamchatka, at Dixon Place (Lower East Side).